Flashing Raspberry PI os into emmc memory

 After recording the image to disk, disconnect the power, unplug the USB and reconnect the power to the SaraKIT.

-From now on, you can communicate with SaraKIT (Raspberry Pi) using your favorite program, e.g. WinScp or Visual Studio Code.
+From now on, you can communicate with SaraKIT (Raspberry Pi) using your favorite program, e.g. WinScp or Putty or Visual Studio Code.

 How to Find Your Pi’s IP Address from a Windows Computer on the Same Network?